 - If the matter relates to a particular subject, parents should contact the subject teacher.
-If the matter remains unresolved, they should then speak to the Faculty Head, Or Head of Lower/Upper School. - For all other matters, parents should contact the tutor.
-If this matter remains unresolved, parents should contact The Key Stage Head.

-On the rare occasions that the enquiry has still not been satisfactorily answered, parents should be referred to Dr. Samantha Daisley, Head of Secondary.
+If the matter remains unresolved, they should then speak to the Faculty head or the head of key stage. - For all other matters, parents should contact the tutor.
+If this matter remains unresolved, parents should contact Key stage heads. - On the rare occasions that the enquiry has still not been satisfactorily answered, parents should be referred to Dr. Samantha Daisley, Head of Secondary.

-Home - School Agreement
+Home-School Agreement